edalzell/statamic-forma/README.md

 There is a 3rd parameter `handle` you can use if the config file is NOT the addon's handle.

 Once you do that, you get a menu item in the cp that your users can access and use.
-All data is saved into your `addon_handle.php` (or `$config` as per above) in the `config` folder.
+All data is saved into your `addon_handle.php` (or `$handle` as per above) in the `config` folder.

 ![menu item](https://raw.githubusercontent.com/edalzell/statamic-forma/main/images/mailchimp-menu.png)